Hugging Face Hub vs OpenCV

 - What is this tool?

-- OpenCV is an open-source library for real-time computer vision and image processing.
+- OpenCV is an open-source library for computer vision tasks like image processing and object detection.

 - How much does it cost?